healeycodes/healeycodes.com/posts/visualizing-chess-bitboards.md

 <div className="bitboards" id="whitePawnAttacks"></div>

 Without bitboards, a program has to perform many more (magnitudes more!) instructions.
-The equivalent code, without bitwise operations, would look something like this.
+The equivalent code, without bitwise operations, would look something like this:

 ```js
 attacks = [];